btorressz/otc_pool/README.md

 ### ***Overview***

-The OTC Pool Program is a Solana based smart contract built with Anchor, designed to facilitate **semi-private OTC trading**, **instant direct swaps**, **whitelisted partner management**, and **escrow-based trade offers**.
+The OTC Pool Program is a Solana based smart contract(program) built with Anchor, designed to facilitate **semi-private OTC trading**, **instant direct swaps**, **whitelisted partner management**, and **escrow-based trade offers**.
 It enables flexible, secure, and customizable peer-to-peer trading ecosystems without intermediaries.

 This Program was made in Solana Playground IDE